Technigo/project-custom-hooks-qr-code-generator-vite/UsingReadMeImages.md

 #### 1\.
 Store Images in Your Repository:

-- Create a directory in your repository to store images (e.g., `images/`).
+- Inside your `src` folder you have an asset's folder that you can use to store the `repository image`
 - Add an image that you want to represent each repository and push it to GitHub.

 #### 2\.
 Reference Image in README.md: